muggy8/improbable/have-and-havenot/FzeXuZCU.md

 I wanted to take Phanna home immediately but as the highest-ranking member of the Mastery League present, I technically have the responsibility to take charge during emergencies.

-However, Ethan is the Principal of the school and has authority over his school not to mention that he's much more suited for leadership and administration than I am.
+However, Ethan is the Principal of the school and has authority over his school.

+Not to mention that he's much more suited for leadership and administration than I am.

 After all, other than clean up and checking on the other students before sending them home, there really isn't anything else to do.